 Whichever method you use, it is important to cut your wadding and backing out at least 2″ bigger all round than your quilt top.
 Include more if you can.
 The layers can creep a little during the layering process, no matter how careful you are, and you don’t want to be left at the edge with a small area with no wadding and/or backing underneath.

-Before securing the layers properly, it’s usually best to use ordinary pins to quickly layer them temporarily (unless you are going to spray baste).
+Before securing the layers properly, it’s usually best to use ordinary pins to quickly layer them temporarily (unless you are going to spray baste or use iron-on wadding).
 You can then check that there are no pleats or tucks before continuing.